by Denise A Romano

 When managers and companies use intimidation and retaliation against employees to keep them too afraid to complain, it is considered UNLAWFUL RETALIATION, but that doesn’t mean employees can effectively address these issues while sufficiently protecting themselves.

 Consider the many whistleblowers who tried to report wrongdoing using appropriate channels: Karen Silkwood, Frank Serpico, W. Mark Felt (Deepthroat), Jeff Wigand (the tobacco industry whistleblower): there are many more.
-Most have had their lives ruined; only a few came out better off after blowing the whistle.
+Most have had their lives ruined; only a few were better off after having blown the whistle.